 Another of the fun facts about platinum: it’s 30 times rarer than gold.
-Nearly 14 times more gold is mined per year throughout the world than platinum.
-That’s one reason platinum is sometimes referred to as the “Rich Man’s Gold.”
+The world produces nearly 14 times more gold than platinum!
+That’s one reason platinum sometimes goes by the nickname “Rich Man’s Gold.”

-The majority (about 80%) of the world’s platinum is mined in South Africa.
-The rest of the world’s platinum is found in Russia and North and South America, according to the U.S. Geological Survey.
+The majority (about 80%) of the world’s platinum comes from mines in South Africa.
+The rest of the world’s platinum comes from Russia and North and South America, according to the U.S. Geological Survey.

 Platinum has many uses – not just in jewelry.
 For example, nearly half of the world’s mined platinum is used in vehicle catalytic converters, according to Total Materia.
 This is because platinum and other platinum group metals are strong enough to withstand high temperatures required to reduce emissions from vehicles.